 "The building's sale is a sign of the area's changing face from the seedy video shops and fast-food outlets of yesterday to Times Square's newer breed of trendy tenants.
 The current tenant in the space is DVD Depot, which deals in adult films and has been there for more than a decade.
 It is on a month-to-month lease and not expected to remain at the site."

 Thor's rendering of what they'd like to see here is the usual dull storefront, ideal for a suburban shopping mall chain.
-In fact, Thor loves those chains--naming about a million of them as selling points in the listing for the space:
+In fact, Thor names many of those chains as selling points in the listing for the space:

 "Across the street from the newly renovated Milford Plaza Hotel, and neighboring popular retailers American Apparel, American Eagle Outfitters, Forever 21, MAC, Oakley, Levi’s, Sunglass Hut, and more, and nearby Shake Shack, Chipotle, Starbucks, Dunkin Donuts, Pinkberry, PieFace, Au Bon Pain, 5 Napkin Burger, Jamba Juice, as well as a multitude of restaurants well known in the Theater District, 725 Eighth Avenue is surrounded by only the most successful national and international retailers."